 Becker – Interactive tools to assess readiness are presented as students progress throughout the course.
 However, there is no continuous adaptation.
 Students work through the recommended study path.
-Content is structured based on the original 8-question quiz.
+Content is structured based on the original, brief quiz.
+Recently, Becker partnered with a third party company to include “personalized review sessions” (PRS) at the end of each module.
+The PRS includes questions that students have skipped, gotten wrong, or even gotten right from each module.
+The PRS is not an adaptive platform.
+It does not influence students’ study plans, nor will it reduce study hours.
+In fact, it may increase overall study time.

 Before taking the exam, candidates need to make sure they’re prepared for many aspects of the exam, including how to manage their time and how to use exam resources.
 Below, we’ll look at the final exam review portion of both Surgent and Becker CPA Review courses.

 Surgent – Students may take unlimited practice exams which mimic the real CPA Exam, with both multiple choice practice questions and simulations.
 The exams include the same timing and tools as the real CPA Exam so candidates can practice time management and get familiar with the tools presented on the actual exam.
-Students are also presented with their cumulative ReadySCORE at the review phase; a score of 80 or more means candidates are likely to sit and pass.
+Students are also presented with their cumulative ReadySCORE; a score of 80 or more means candidates are likely to sit and pass.

 Becker – The final review is meant to strengthen a candidate’s performance on the most heavily tested topics.
-Two practice exams are available per exam section in the CPA Exam Review and All 4 Parts courses.
-The Becker Bundle includes 3 mock exams.
+Unlimited practice exams are available per exam section in CPA Study Packages.
 These exams are meant to mimic the actual exam so candidates can practice time management and become familiar with the tools on the actual exam.

 CPA Exam candidates often lead busy lives, whether they are just out of school or are working full-time.
 It is therefore essential that candidates choose a course that helps them pass as efficiently as possible.
 Below are the estimated average number of study hours per part of the CPA Exam for Surgent and Becker CPA Review.
 Surgent hours reflect actual recorded average times of all students using the course.
 Since the experience does not change for individual students using the Becker course, hours are estimated based on the amount of time it would take an average student to study all of the materials in the course.